curl/everything-curl/get/win-msys2.md

 pacman and msys2!

 [^1]: Be careful not to confuse the [mingw-package](https://github.com/msys2/MINGW-packages) `mingw-w64-curl` with the [msys-packages](https://github.com/msys2/MSYS2-packages) `curl` and `curl-devel`.
 The latter are part of msys2 environment itself (e.g. to support pacman downloads), but not suitable for redistribution.
-To build redistributable software that does not depend on MSYS2 itself, you always need `mingw-w64-…` packages and tool chains.
+To build redistributable software that does not depend on MSYS2 itself, you always need `mingw-w64-…` packages and toolchains.